-Jamaica's Productivity Over the last two decades, Jamaica has had weak and declining levels of productivity.
+GOODS Jamaica's Productivity Over the last two decades, Jamaica has had weak and declining levels of productivity.
 From 2001- 2019, labour productivity, capital productivity and total factor productivity, recorded annual average declines of 0.6%, 0.2% and 0.4% respectively.
 In 2019, labour productivity for the Services Producing Sector was larger than for the Goods Producing Sector.
 The industry with largest labour productivity was the Electricity & Water Supply Industry, while the industry with the lowest was Agriculture, Forestry & Fishing.
+Labour Productivity for Selected Caribbean Countries, 2000-2019

-40,000 Barbados 35,000 Dominican Republic 30,000 Jamaica 25.000 +St. Lucia Trinidad and 15 \$ 20,000 Tobago 15.000 10,000 5.000 0 Source: ILOSTAT Database explorer (January 2021).
-8 001 2003 000 2005 900 600 5008 6000 010 2012 2013 2014 2015 016 017 018 Outpur per worker (GDP constant 2010 US\$) Labour Productivity by Sector (2019) \$0.7 Million per employee \$0.4 Million per employee SERVICES GOODS The chart to right shows that Jamaica has the lowest labour productivity when compared to the other caribbean countries.
-PRODUCTIVITY ACTIVITIES OF THE JAMAICA PRODUCTIVITY CENTRE 3 Current Initiatives How is the Ministry of Labour and Social Security through the Jamaica Productivity Centre working to improve productivity in Jamaica?
+Source: ILOSTAT Database explorer (January 2021).
+Outpur per worker (GDP constant 2010 US\$) The chart to right shows that Jamaica has the lowest labour productivity when compared to the other caribbean countries.
+PRODUCTIVITY ACTIVITIES OF THE JAMAICA PRODUCTIVITY CENTRE Current Initiatives How is the Ministry of Labour and Social Security through the Jamaica Productivity Centre working to improve productivity in Jamaica?
 Develop a National Productivity Improvement Policy.
-A policy is a guide, principle or direction to help in decision making/operations which will an improved the efficiency of processes and ultimately lead to an improved quality of life in Jamaica.
-Identify initiatives particularly in the 2 Public Sector that will advance the National Productivity Agenda.
-This will improve innovation and competitiveness as well as improve value added goods and services.
-Productivity Education/ Sensitization This will ensure that all citizens of Jamaica - including our youth - will be knowledgeable of what productivity is and how to be more productive at school, in business, at work and in their daily lives.
-Through public education and sensitization we aim to provide timely productivity research and measurement as well as benchmarking.
+This policy will be a guide to help decision making/operations which will promote the improvement in the efficiency of process and support the conditions that drive a better quality of life in Jamaica.
+Identify initiatives particularly in the Public Sector that will advance the National Productivity Agenda.
+This initiative is intended to enhance innovation, competitiveness and the production of higher value added goods and services.
+2 Productivity Education/ Sensitization This will ensure that all citizens of Jamaica - including our youth - will be knowledgeable of what productivity is and how to be more productive at school, in business, at work and in their daily lives.
+Through public education and sensitization we aim to provide timely productivityresearch and measurement as well as benchmarking.
 SHARE WITH US HOW YOU OR YOUR ORGANISATION IS PRODUCTIVE TODAY!
 Use the hashtags #LevelUp #ProductivityDay #6/20 #ProductivityIsEverybodysBusiness - Got other ideas or contributions? - Want to be a part of the Productivity Movement?

-Contact us at: jpc@cwjamaica.com f jamaicaproductivitycentre Jamaicaproductivity (876) 922-1598 How can we Improve Productivity? (\mathbf{x}) Understand (and remove) what's causing the problem standard way of doing things 2.
+Contact us at:

+jpc@mlss.gov.jm

+- f jamaicaproductivitycentre

+- Jamaicaproductivity

+- (876) 922-1598

+- @productivityja

+HOW CAN WE IMPROVE PRODUCTIVITY?

+1. (x) Understand (and remove) whats's causing the problem.